unf0rg1v3n/text-encoding-converter/README.md

 # text-encoding-converter
-simple app for 1st laboratory work on the subj of coding and compression algorithms
+simple script for 1st laboratory work on the subject of coding and compression algorithms

+Command to run: python main.py

+You can use the attached file for testing.